Professor Viren Swami

 Background

 Viren joined Anglia Ruskin University as a Professor of Social Psychology in 2015, having previously worked at the University of Westminster and the University of Liverpool.
-He is co-director of the ARU, as well as of the Centre for Psychological Medicine, a collaborative research centre between ARU and Perdana University in Malaysia.
-He is a Chartered Psychologist and Associate Fellow of the British Psychological Society and is ranked in the top 2% of the most-cited scientists in the world.
+He is co-director of the ARU Centre for Societies and Groups, and director of the Centre for Psychological Medicine, a collaborative research centre between ARU and Perdana University in Malaysia.
+He is a Chartered Psychologist and Associate Fellow of the British Psychological Society, and is ranked in the top 2% of the most-cited scientists in the world.

 Research interests